 The programme offers successful candidates two possible points of entry: October 2017 and January 2018, and awards are applicable to both starting dates.
 Applicants should normally hold, or be studying for, a Master's degree in drama, theatre or performance studies or a cognate discipline (e.g. cultural studies, classical studies, European studies, English literature).

-All applicants need to prepare an Expression of Interest form in advance of making a formal application.
-This may be downloaded now here.
-Online application will be open from 15 January following links through the School’s website.
-The deadline for the receipt of fully completed applications for both awards is Monday 20 February 2017, with calls to interview scheduled for the week beginning Monday 6 March 2017.
+Online application is now open, following links through the School’s website.
+The deadline for the receipt of fully completed applications for both awards is Monday 20 February 2017.

 For enquiries, further information, or a preliminary discussion about making an application, please contact email@example.com.
 Please note: applications sent directly to Research Services or to potential supervisors by post or email will not be considered for the studentships.